...

 Developing Effective Communication Skills

 One key coping strategy for adults with ODD is to focus on developing effective communication skills.
-This involves learning how to express thoughts and emotions in a calm and assertive manner, while actively listening to others.
+This involves learning how to express thoughts and emotions calmly and assertively, while actively listening to others.
 By improving communication, individuals with ODD can enhance their relationships, reduce conflict, and increase understanding.

 Practicing Stress Management Techniques